 |Final No. accessions genotyped||2077||1564||1365||852||314||463|

 A core collection selection strategy has been developed.
-Briefly, a total of ~400 accessions will be selected for each species.
-Around 300 accessions which represent the majority of the genetic diversity of the germplasm, based on the core collection analysis using GenoCore (Jeong et al., 2017, PLoS ONE 12:e0181420), will be selected.
-Another ~100 accessions with interesting traits and/or parents of mapping/breed populations will be selected.
+Briefly, a total of ~400 accessions were selected for each species.
+Around 300 accessions which represent the majority of the genetic diversity of the germplasm, based on the core collection analysis using GenoCore (Jeong et al., 2017, PLoS ONE 12:e0181420), were selected.
+Another ~100 accessions with interesting traits and/or parents of mapping/breed populations were selected.
 In the final core collection, if a selected line is known to be derived from a PI accession that is also in the final core collection, then the corresponding PI should be replaced with the most closely related one on the phylogenetic tree.
 Accessions in the final core collection whose genomes have already been resequenced should also be replaced by the most closely related ones on the phylogenetic tree, unless they harbor very interesting/important traits.
-Based on this strategy, core collections of melon and cucumber have been established.
-The melon core collection contains 384 accessions and captures 98.96% of all allelic diversity in the melon germplasm we have genotyped, and the cucumber core collection contains 395 accessions, of which 354 are from the GBS collection and captures 95.9% of all allele diversity, and 41 are historical varieties with important horticultural and disease resistance traits.
+Based on this strategy, core collections of melon, cucumber, watermelon and Cucurbita spp. have been established.
+For example, the melon core collection contains 384 accessions and captures 98.96% of all allelic diversity in the melon germplasm we have genotyped, and the cucumber core collection contains 395 accessions, of which 354 are from the GBS collection and captures 95.9% of all allele diversity, and 41 are historical varieties with important horticultural and disease resistance traits.
 Principal component analysis (PCA) of the melon and cucumber core collections showed similar pattern to that of the entire collections (e.g., melon shown in Figure 1).
-Core collection section is currently underway for watermelon and C. pepo.

 Using SNPs called from the GBS data, we have performed population genomic analyses for cucumber, watermelon and melon accessions.
 Phylogenetic, PCA and population structure analyses have been done for accessions of cucumber, watermelon and melon.
 The results from these analyses for watermelon accessions are shown in Figure 2 as an example.
 Linkage disequilibrium (LD) decay patterns and population differentiation have also been investigated for these species.

-Manuscripts reporting the results from population genomics and GWAS analyses as well as core collection development for cucumber has been published (Wang et al., 2018, Horticulture Research5:64), for watermelon has been submitted, and for melon is under preparation.
-Analysis of the GBS data for Cucurbitaspecies is underway.
+Manuscripts reporting the results from population genomics and GWAS analyses as well as core collection development has been published for cucumber (Wang et al., 2018, Horticulture Research 5:64) and watermelon (Wu et al., 2019, Plant Biotechnol J 17:2246), and for melon and Cucurbita spp. are under preparation.

-We have sent 21 C. pepo samples (one Illumina lane) and a plate of cucumber samples (96 samples; 6 lanes) in the core collection for library construction.
+We have sent 21 C. pepo samples (one Illumina lane) and two plates of cucumber samples (192 samples; 6 lanes per plate) in the core collection for library construction.
 The constructed libraries have been sequenced at GENEWIZ (~$1,500 per lane, which generates ~120 Gb paired-end sequence data).
 We have obtained cleaned sequence data of >10× depth of the coverage for most of the accessions (Figure 4).